csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 }
 ```

-* Here's an example with an if else statement.
+* Here's an example with an else if statement added.
 It's not called because the number variable is not greater than 50.
 ```javascript
 var number = 50;